Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Method

 \subsection{Dual AT for joint modeling}

-Our complete model integrates adversarial training principles for both the generative and discriminative components, resulting in the combined objective:
+Our complete approach applies adversarial training to both the generative and discriminative components, resulting in the combined objective:

 where $\mathcal{L}_{\text{AT-CE}}(\theta)$ is the robust classification loss from \Cref{eq:at_ce_loss}, and $\mathcal{L}_{\text{BCE}}(\theta)$ is the AT-based generative loss from \Cref{eq:bce_loss_final_method_rev}.
-This DAT approach simultaneously enhances the model's discriminative robustness and generative capabilities, addressing the key limitations of the original JEM framework; full algorithmic details are provided in Appendix~\ref{app:dual_at_training}.
+This combination corresponds to the factorization of the joint log-likelihood in the original JEM formulation: $\log p_{\theta}(x,y) = \log p_{\theta}(y|x) + \log p_{\theta}(x)$.
+The joint objective simultaneously enhances the model's discriminative robustness and generative capabilities, addressing the key limitations of the original JEM framework; full algorithmic details are provided in Appendix~\ref{app:dual_at_training}.

 Our approach shares conceptual similarities with RATIO \citep{augustin2020adversarial}, which also combines adversarially robust classification with adversarial perturbations applied to out-of-distribution data: